Why 100% Offset Isn’t Achievable for Most Texas Homes

 Having enough space on the roof for solar panels is one of the most important factors to offsetting solar.
 Homes that have limited space often have a lower offset or higher wattage solar panels.
 However, backyard solar panels are an option for most residents in larger Texas cities, like San Antonio.

 Solar Offset and Net Metering in Texas

-Net Metering and other solar policies in the state, county, and utility company region often play a large roll in solar offset.
+Net metering — and other solar policies in the state, county and utility company region — often play a large role in solar offset.
 Texas doesn’t require utilities to provide net metering, so those who don’t live in a regulated utility’s district need to look for a utility that offers net metering.
 CPS Energy is one of the biggest utilities in San Antonio, and they provide net metering to solar-powered homeowners.

 Electric utilities that pay the full retail rate for excess solar energy put onto the grid during the day have true net metering.
 Most utilities have a variation of net metering that pays solar customers less per watt for the power they put onto the grid than what they pay to pull electricity from the grid at night.

 Metering that doesn’t allow customers to trade their excess energy during the day straight across the grid means that these customers have to produce more than they need, or purchase battery backup to get the right offset and solar savings for their San Antonio homes.